Parallel PageRank and BFS

 $error \leftarrow error + |o[v] - s[v]|$

-If we see the algorithm above, it is known to be parallelizable for each $\operatorname{for}$ loops because there is no dependancy between each $\operatorname{for}$ loops.
+The algorithm above can be parallelized across the for loops because there is no dependency between iterations of each loop.
 As a result, page rank can be parallelized like below.

 $\operatorname{for} i \leftarrow 0,\cdots,|V| - 1 \operatorname{in} \operatorname{parallel}$